 A person may wish to make a note of any hair products they are using in case they might be the cause of their scalp acne.

 The AAD states that when a person’s scalp acne is caused by skin or hair care products, the scalp acne can go away on its own after the individual stops using the products.

 Pimples on the scalp are relatively common and are treated in a similar way to acne on other parts of the body.

-When treating scalp acne, a dermatologist will often start with daily medicated shampoos.
-If this is not effective, they may recommend a stronger treatment.
+When treating scalp acne, a dermatologist will often recommend topical medications, which may include daily medicated shampoos.

 A person can try taking preventive measures to improve their scalp acne, such as changing their hair care products or increasing or decreasing the amount they wash their hair overall.